Phosphate Projects, South Africa

 During the exclusivity period, the compilation of the historic data, desktop studies, field visits and mapping continues.
 RC/Aircore drilling commenced at Duyker Eiland and at Phillips Kraal during the 2011 exploration campaign.

-In November 2011, an Initial Inferred Mineral Resource of 32.8 M tonnes grading 7.15% P2O5, capable of producing an acid-grade phosphate concentrate of 33% P2O5 to 35% P2O5 at the Duyker Eiland Project in South Africa, one of the phosphate assets Montero acquired was announced. (see news release 16/11/2011) Click the title to download and view the N1 43-101 Resource Estimate
+In November 2011, an Initial Inferred Mineral Resource of 32.8 M tonnes grading 7.15% P2O5, capable of producing an acid-grade phosphate concentrate of 33% to 35% P2O5at the Duyker Eiland Project in South Africa, one of the phosphate assets Montero acquired was announced. (see news release 16/11/2011) Click the title to download and view the N1 43-101 Resource Estimate

 Preliminary Economic Assessment